Bianca-Pasat/MOI/docs/source/isoforms.rst

    params{
-   outdir   '[full path of location you want to output]' salmonDirIso '[full path of directory where outdir is/isoforms/salmon_isoforms/' input_isoforms '[full path of samplesheet with SRA code or location of fastq files]'
+   outdir   '[full path of location you want to output]' salmonDirIso '[full path of directory where outdir is/isoforms/salmon_isoforms/]' input_isoforms '[full path of samplesheet with SRA code or location of fastq files]'

    }

-In addition you have to provide suitable reference fasta files regarding genome, transcripts and a gtf file regarding the genomic coordinates of the organism you study.
+In addition you have to provide suitable reference fasta files regarding genome, transcripts and a gtf file regarding the genomic coordinates of the organism in study.

 .. code:: bash